ntgiwsvp/looper/README.md

   * Add feature suggestions.
 (Just use GitHub's issues page as linked above.)
   * Enjoy.

-I am very open to any form of contribution.
+I am very open to any form of collaboration.
 Just contact me at tbliem@gmx.de for any comments or inquiries.
 Please note this is a hobby project and it might take me a couple of days to reply.
 To contribute code, proceed as described on https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork